-Since 2012, the percentage of CURPs that have urology specific SSLT has increased only marginally (59%3 versus 69%).
+Since 2012, the percentage of CURPs that have urologyspecific SSLT has increased only marginally (59%3 vs. 69%).
 However, the use of various teaching modalities appears to be increasing more substantially.
-For example, the reported use of VR simulators has increased from 29% in 2012 to 69%, while cadaver use has increased from 8% to 39%.3 Existing programs appear to be expanding.
-Almost all (92%) of CURP have access to a surgical skills lab even if they do not run their own sessions.
+For example, the reported use of virtual reality simulators has increased from 29% in 2012 to 69% in 2017, as reported from our survey, while cadaver use has increased from 8% to 39% in that same time frame.3 Existing programs appear to be expanding.
+Almost all (92%) CURPs have access to a surgical skills lab even if they do not run their own sessions.

 In our survey study, SSLT in CURPs is viewed as useful or very useful by nearly all stakeholders (90%).
-High fidelity models tend to be preferred; however, other models are useful depending on the skills being practiced.
-In the general surgery literature, Hagen at al reported that junior residents rate skills lab training as more beneficial compared to senior residents, which likely reflects their relative lack of operative exposure.
-12 Our study also showed junior residents rated the benefits of SSLT higher than more senior residents.
-Hagen et al argue that resources should be targeted to those residents who would benefit most from skills lab training (ie: junior residents), 12 which may be something for CURPs to consider when developing and implementing SSLT.
+High-fidelity models tend to be preferred; however, other models are useful depending on the skills being practiced.
+In the general surgery literature, Hagen at al reported that junior residents rate skills lab training as more beneficial compared to senior residents, which likely reflects their relative lack of operative exposure.12 Our study also showed junior residents rated the benefits of SSLT higher than more senior residents.
+Hagen et al argue that resources should be targeted to those residents who would benefit most from skills lab training (i.e., junior residents),12 which may be something for CURPs to consider when developing and implementing SSLT.